crguezl/sinatra-chartkick-example/README.md

 [See it in action](http://ankane.github.io/chartkick/)

-Works with Rails, Sinatra and most browsers (including IE 6)
+Works with Sinatra and most browsers (including IE 6)

 ## Charts